SharePoint/sp-dev-docs/docs/embedded/tutorials/migrate-abs-to-spe.md

 ### Verification

 1. When the file is queued, it will print to stdout
-1. If all blobs are uploaded successfully, it will print to stdout `Congratulations`
+1. It will print out the stats of the total blobs that were processed: total, success, exists in destination and failed.
 1. If there are errors, it will send the failed blob list to a file.
 The file name will be print to stdout.
 It will also, print out a command for incremental re-run.

 ## Conclusion